John Yates Beall: Civil War

 Beall then decided to free some captured Confederate officers by derailing a passenger train, but he and a companion, George S. Anderson, were arrested in Niagara, New York, on December 16, 1864.
 They were imprisoned at Fort Lafayette, New York.
 Anderson agreed to testify against Beall in return for leniency.

 General John Adams Dix ordered a military commission for Beall's trial, which began on January 17, 1865.
 He was represented by James T. Brady.
 The arrest of Beall had not been published in any newspaper, and Confederate authorities were unaware of his status.
 On February 8, the commission found him guilty on all charges and sentenced him to death.
 Beall was then transported to and held at Fort Columbus on Governors Island in New York Harbor to await his execution.

 The story of Beall's arrest and trial then appeared in the newspapers, and efforts were made to save him.
 Appeals were made to President Abraham Lincoln by many prominent people, including six U.S. Senators and 91 members of Congress, but Lincoln refused to intervene, not wanting to undermine Dix's authority.
+Another reason he cited was that Beall's actions had endangered the lives of Northern civilians.
 Beall was executed on February 24, 1865.
+His last words were "I protest against this execution.
+It is absolute murder—brutal murder.
+I die in the service and defence of my country."